wp-plugins/goodreviews/readme.txt

 Features:

-* Allows use of a shortcode to display Goodreads reviews and book information for a specific ISBN in any page or post.
+* Allows use of a shortcode to display Goodreads reviews and book information for a specific ISBN or Goodreads.com ID in any page or post.
 * Returns book information in divs and reviews in an iframe that can be custom styled or use the default styles.

 == Installation ==